Miniature Schnauzer: Temperament

 The American Kennel Club breed standard describes temperament as "alert and spirited, yet obedient to command ... friendly, intelligent and willing to please... never overaggressive or timid".
 Usually easy to train, they tend to be excellent watchdogs with a good territorial instinct, but more inclined toward barking than biting.
 They are often aloof with strangers until the owners of the home welcome the guest, upon which they are typically very friendly to them.
 While the Miniature Schnauzer is included in the Terrier Group in North America (due to rat-catching background), it does not have common ancestry with Terriers from Great Britain, and compared to them has a different personality, being more laid back, obedient, friendly, and less aggressive to other dogs.

-They are highly playful dogs, and, if not given the outlet required for their energy, they can become bored and invent their own "fun".
-As an example: many Miniature Schnauzers enjoy playing with paper, and will happily shred wrapping paper, toilet paper, etc. if left unsupervised when bored or seeking attention.
 Miniature Schnauzers can compete in dog agility trials, obedience, showmanship, flyball, and tracking.
 Schnauzers have a high prey drive, which means they may chase other small animals and hence should not be off leash when not in a fenced area.
-Based on Stanley Coren's book The Intelligence of Dogs (2006) ranking methodology, the Miniature ranked 12th out of 140 breeds within 79 ranks on the ability to learn and obey new commands i.e. working and obedience intelligence, being grouped among "excellent working dogs".
-Additionally, experts ranked the Miniature as fifth among top 15 breeds at watchdog barking ability.
+Stanley Coren ranked the Miniature Schnauzer 12th out of 140 breeds in his book The Intelligence of Dogs (2006).
+Coren grouped the breed amongst "excellent working dogs".
+Additionally, experts contacted by Coren ranked the Miniature as fifth among top 15 breeds at watchdog barking ability.

 Health

-A UK Kennel Club survey puts the median lifespan of Miniature Schnauzers at a little over 12 years.
-About 20% lived to >15 years.
-While generally a healthy breed, Miniature Schnauzers may suffer health problems associated with high fat levels.
-Such problems include hyperlipidemia, which may increase the possibility of pancreatitis, though either may form independently.
-Other issues which may affect this breed are diabetes, bladder stones and eye problems.
-Feeding the dog low- or non-fatty and unsweetened foods may help avoid these problems.
-Miniature Schnauzers are also prone to comedone syndrome, a condition that produces pus-filled bumps, usually on their backs, which can be treated with a variety of methods.
-Miniature Schnauzers should have their ears dried after swimming due to a risk of infection, especially those with natural ears; ear examinations should be part of the regular annual check up.
-Miniature Schnauzers are also prone to von Willebrand disease (vWD). vWD in dogs is an inherited bleeding disorder that occurs due to qualitative or quantitative deficiency of von Willebrand factor (vWF), a multimeric protein that is required for platelet adhesion.